-- " Maintains and enhances existing parks to provide connectivity to the core of the precinct and contribute to activity within the PDA. - Establishes new, improved and different types of public realm spaces across the PDA which are publicly accessible and provide for a range of cultural events as well as recreational, tourism, entertainment and other activities. - Activates and enhances the public realm with retail, residential, commercial and community related development to complement the PDA and greater Brisbane as a tourism destination.
+- Preserves the location and size of Miller and Queen's Parks while enhancing them to provide connectivity to the surrounding area and the core of the precinct as well as contribute to activity within the PDA. - Establishes new, improved and different types of public realm spaces across the PDA, including plazas and parkland adjacent to the Riverside Expressway, that are publicly accessible at all times and provide for a range of cultural events as well as recreational, tourism, entertainment and other activities. - " Activates and enhances the public realm with retail, residential, commercial and community related development to complement the PDA and greater Brisbane as a tourism destination. - 2 Refer to Schedule 3: Heritage places.
+Development should demonstrate practical conformance with the requirements, standards and guidance identified in the Developing Heritage Places: Using the development criteria document, prepared by Department of Environment and Heritage Protection, 2013, as amended or replaced from time to time.